Advanced Media Production

 More details will be made available on the course Cambro site.

-For a good grade, you should demonstrate BOTH good production skills, AND a well-motivated design concept underlying your work.
+For a good grade, you should demonstrate BOTH good production skills, AND a well-motivated design concept underlying your work, along with good team work.
 The production should have an explicit designed-for effect on its audience.

 You must not use any copyright protected material in your production (unless you have written permission from the owner).
 This includes music and images.
 Course productions may be published on the Informatik website, or elsewhere, at the discretion of the department.